mattermost/mattermost-plugin-jira/README.md

 ### What changed in the Jira 2.1 Webhook configuration?

 In Jira 2.1 there is a modal window for a "Channel Subscription" to Jira issues.
 This requires a firehose of events to be sent from Jira to Mattermost, and the Jira plugin then "routes" or "drops" the events to particular channels.
-The Channel Subscription modal (which you can access by going to a particular channel, then typing `jira /subscribe`) provides easy access for Mattermost Channel Admins to setup which notifications they want to receive per channel.
+The Channel Subscription modal (which you can access by going to a particular channel, then typing `/jira subscribe`) provides easy access for Mattermost Channel Admins to setup which notifications they want to receive per channel.

 Earlier versions of the Jira plugin (2.0) used a manual webhook configuration that pointed to specific channels and teams.
 The webhook configuration was  `https://SITEURL/plugins/jira/webhook?secret=WEBHOOKSECRET&team=TEAMURL&channel=CHANNELURL`.
 This method can still be used to setup notifications from Jira to Mattermost channels if the new Channel Subscription modal can't support a particular channel subscription yet.